At Home Hepatitis B Test

 Why should I get tested for Hepatitis B?

 If you are an adult, it’s a good idea to check with your doctor or immunization records if you’ve already been vaccinated or should get vaccinated.
-Oftentimes, people infected with Hepatitis B do not show symptoms.
+Often, people infected with Hepatitis B do not show symptoms.
 If not treated early, Hep B can lead to serious health consequences.

 Why should I test for Hep B before starting PrEP?